swiftlang/swift/docs/WholeModuleOptimization.rst

 for whole module optimization (WMO).

-To date (Swift 2.0 / Xcode 7), the differences in the optimization pipeline and specific optimization passes when WMO is enabled has been relatively minimal, and have provided high value at low implementation cost.
+To date (Swift 2.0 / Xcode 7), the differences in the optimization pipeline and specific optimization passes when WMO is enabled have been relatively minimal, and have provided high value at low implementation cost.
 Examples of this include inferring final on internal methods, and removing functions that are not referenced within the module and cannot be referenced from outside the module.

 Additionally, compiling with WMO has some natural consequences that require no enhancements to passes.
 For example the increased scope of